cewitte/BucketList/README.md

 Source URL: [Bucket List: Introduction](https://www.hackingwithswift.com/books/ios-swiftui/bucket-list-introduction)

-"In this project we’re going to build an app that lets the user build a private list of places on the map that they intend to visit one day, add a description for that place, look up interesting places that are nearby, and save it all to the iOS storage for later.
+>In this project we’re going to build an app that lets the user build a private list of places on the map that they intend to visit one day, add a description for that place, look up interesting places that are nearby, and save it all to the iOS storage for later.

-To make all that work will mean leveraging some skills you’ve met already, such as forms, sheets, `Codable`, and `URLSession`, but also teach you some new skills: how to embed maps in a SwiftUI app, how to store private data safely so that only an authenticated user can access it, how to load and save data outside of `UserDefaults`, and more."
+>To make all that work will mean leveraging some skills you’ve met already, such as forms, sheets, `Codable`, and `URLSession`, but also teach you some new skills: how to embed maps in a SwiftUI app, how to store private data safely so that only an authenticated user can access it, how to load and save data outside of `UserDefaults`, and more.

 ### Adding user locations to a map

 Source URL: [Adding user locations to a map](https://www.hackingwithswift.com/books/ios-swiftui/adding-user-locations-to-a-map)

-"This project is going to be based around a map view, asking users to add places to the map that they want to visit.
+>This project is going to be based around a map view, asking users to add places to the map that they want to visit.
 To do that we need to place a `Map` so that it takes up our whole view, track its annotations, and also whether or not the user is viewing place details.

-We’re going to start with a full-screen `Map` view, giving it an initial position."
+>We’re going to start with a full-screen `Map` view, giving it an initial position.

 ### Improving our map annotations